TRIQS/triqs_0.x/doc/user_manual/data_analysis/provenance.rst

 TRIQS code version
 ----------------------

-The tiny module `pytriqs.Base.version` contains various pieces of information configured automatically at compile time ::
+The tiny module `pytriqs.base.version` contains various pieces of information configured automatically at compile time ::

- import pytriqs.Base.version as V
+ import pytriqs.base.version as V

  V.revision           # The branch and the git_hash commit number or version number V.git_hash           # The commit number if under git, or ""